bxrdy/bipolar-guardian/docs/project/CLINICAL_VALIDATION_GUIDE.md

 ## Conclusion

-This technical guide provides the complete architecture for transforming our current algorithmic validation system into a clinically validated accuracy measurement framework.
+This technical guide provides the complete architecture for transforming the current algorithmic validation system into a clinically validated accuracy measurement framework.
 The implementation is complex and expensive, but it represents the only legitimate path to making medical accuracy claims in a healthcare context.

-The choice is clear: continue with our excellent development tool, or invest significantly in real clinical validation for healthcare market positioning.
+The choice is clear: continue with the excellent development tool, or invest significantly in real clinical validation for healthcare market positioning.

 ---